ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 This file loads a variable into memory called `data`.
 That `data` variable is list of dictionaries.

-Now, you might think that the first think you'd want to do is type `data` at the Python prompt, and hit enter, but <span style="font-weight:bold; font-size: 110%; color:red;">PLEASE DON'T DO THAT</span>.
+Now, you might think that the first thing you'd want to do is type `data` at the Python prompt, and hit enter, but <span style="font-weight:bold; font-size: 110%; color:red;">PLEASE DON'T DO THAT</span>.
 It isn't that anything awful will happen; it is just that it will temporarily lock up your computer session, and you might have to close it and start over.

 Let's explain two things right away: